Leerv474/BMSTU/english/dz.md

-# CrowdStrike outage explained: What caused it and what’s next
+# CrowdStrike outage explained: What caused it and what’s next.

 A CrowdStrike update caused a massive IT outage, crashing millions of Windows systems.
 Critical services and business operations were disrupted, revealing tech reliance risks.

 What might be considered the largest IT outage in history was triggered by a botched software update from security vendor CrowdStrike, affecting millions of Windows systems around the world.
 Insurers estimate the outage will cost U.S. Fortune 500 companies $5.4 billion.